hashicorp/terraform-provider-consul/website/docs/r/service.html.markdown

 * `port` - (Optional, int) The port of the service.

 * `checks` - (Optional, list of checks) Health-checks to register to monitor the service.
-The list of attributes for each health-check is detailled below.
+The list of attributes for each health-check is detailed below.

 * `tags` - (Optional, set of strings) A list of values that are opaque to Consul, but can be used to distinguish between services or nodes.